- Are you looking for an optimal way to condition your body that will bring you serious results?

 So why do I believe in the jump rope?
 What are the benefits of jump roping?
 Why is the jump rope so underrated?

 Let’s face it, if you’ve never used the jump rope the idea of it can be a potential foreseeable frustration.
 I mean I believe people internally know that it’s going to be a challenge in terms of coordination and skill which is why the jump rope tends to get the cold shoulder from some when it comes to training.
-For many it just simply boils down to patience.
+For many it just simply boils down to patience and persistence.

 I remember when I first used the jump rope to an extensive degree was back around 2002 when I started training in Muay Thai for the first time under my friend and Kru Jeff Perry.
 Before we even got started the jump rope was the staple of our warm up and we had to get conditioned for skipping rope for 2 to 3 Muay Thai rounds which involved 3 minutes of jump rope per round followed by one minute of rest.